markdbenson/dapper/README.md

     [% a = block %]Some text[% end %]
     [% a %]

+## Perl code

+You can execute perl code inside templates as of v0.19.
+In order to enable it, make sure that `EVAL_PERL` is defined in your environmeht.
+For instance:

+    $ export EVAL_PERL=true

+Then, you can use `perl` or `rawperl` to include perl code in your templates.
+For instance:

+    [% a = "Apple" %]
+    [%~ PERL %]
+        my $a = "[% a %]";
+        print "The variable \$a is \"$a\"";
+        $stash->set('b', "Banana");
+    [% END %]
+    [% b %]

+This would print the following:

+    The variable $a is "Apple"
+    Banana

+During execution, anything printed to STDOUT will be inserted into the template.
+Also, the $stash and $context variables are set and are references to objects that mimic the interface provided by Template::Context and Template::Stash.
+These are provided for compatibility only. $self contains the current Template::Alloy object.

+The `rawperl` block can be used as well.
+It operates the same as the `perl` block does except that you will need to append to the $output variable rather than just calling `print`.

 ## Includes

 An `include` directive parses the contents of a file or `block` and inserts them